jmielkeway/ccos4rbpi_volume0/chapter08/waitqueues.md

 LOAD event_indicated        STORE sleeper->state
 ```

 The memory barrier on the waking CPU prevents observers from seeing the `STORE sleeper->state`, unless they also see the `STORE event_indicated`, assuming the correct pairing barrier.
-That pairing barrier goes on the sleeping CPU, inbetween the `STORE CURRENT->state`, and `LOAD event_indicated`.
+That pairing barrier goes on the sleeping CPU, in-between the `STORE CURRENT->state`, and `LOAD event_indicated`.
 If the memory system has observed the `LOAD event_indicated`, it has also observed the `STORE CURRENT->state.
 The number of possible combinations of accesses should be reduced by half with each barrier, so now there are only six (STR = STORE; CUR = CURRENT; sle = sleeper):

 | ID | Event 0 | Event 1 | Event 2 | Event 3 | Possible? | Comment |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |